MicrosoftDocs/powerapps-docs/articles/add-notifications.md

 1. With Flow you can only have one recipient at a time.

-For a connection refrence documentation please refer to: **[PowerApps connector refrence](https://blogs.msdn.microsoft.com/carlosag/2016/11/22/the-unofficial-powerapps-connectors-reference-draft//)**
+For a connection refrence documentation please refer to: [PowerApps connector reference](https://docs.microsoft.com/en-us/connectors/powerappsnotification/)